hhendrycks/AlgorithmsPartIPrincetonUniversity/README.md

 # AlgorithmsPartIPrincetonUniversity
-These are some of the assignments from Princeton's Algorithm's course.
+These are some of the assignments from Princeton's Algorithms course.

 ## Percolation ##